 Merhia: You are an amazing photographer… that’s why I chose you to do this for us.
 One thought… I had NO idea that my uncle Matt had given you Dame Eleanor’s things… pure serendipity.
 Or, Eleanor wanted me there.

-How to Look Like Bettie Page – Behind the Scenes by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+How to Look Like Bettie Page – Behind the Scenes by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.